 We all judge books by their covers.
 Let’s just get that out in the open.
 We’re not bad people, it’s just a fact of life.
 This is especially true when it comes to self-published books.
 Nothing hurts my soul more than seeing a wonderfully written book wrapped up in a Microsoft Paint file.
 Don’t do that to yourself.
 Or your readers.

 Make sure that you have the budget for a cover designer or a favor to call in with a graphic designer friend.
-When you look at the most successful books on Lulu, you will notice they all have fabulous covers.
+When you look at the most successful self-published authors on Lulu, you will notice they all have fabulous covers.
 This is not a coincidence.
-We eat with our eyes first, and if the cover isn’t appetizing, no one will be sticking around for the main course.
+We eat with our eyes first, and if the cover isn’t appetizing, no one will stick around for the main course.

 A good cover is also a tremendous marketing tool for your book and can help to drive audience engagement.
 As you’re working with your cover designer, share your progress with your audience and let them weigh in on what they like and what they don’t.
 It’s like offering a tasting menu and letting them choose their favorite.
-Doing this helps to get your readers involved in the early stages of development and ensures you’ll have a market for the book when it’s published.
+Doing this helps to get your readers involved in the early stages of development and helps gauge likely book sales once you do publish.

 Here are a few examples of some deliciously designed Lulu book covers:

 Top of Mason

 I like to think that this is the first novel set in the world of modern professional skateboarding.
 But it isn’t really about skateboarding.
 It’s an adventure story about a guy trying to get over a break-up—intersecting the worlds of skateboarding, contemporary celebrity, and homelessness—all the while dealing with a late-twenties identity crisis.